5 simple steps to keeping your gut healthy

 1. Eating plenty of fibre

 Dietary fibre is a term used for plant-based carbohydrates that, unlike other carbohydrates, are not digested in the small intestine and reach the large intestine or colon.
 Fibre helps to keep gut cells healthy and ensures the digestive system is able to clear out waste properly.
-Fibre rich foods not only limit the growth of harmful bacteria but also feed healthy gut bacteria such as bifidobacteria, lactobacilli and bacteroidetes .
+Fibre rich foods can feed and support healthy gut bacteria such as bifidobacteria, lactobacilli and bacteroidetes .
 It's important to eat a variety of different fibre sources.
 High-fibre foods include wholegrain pasta and bread, oats, apples, pears, broccoli, carrots, and nuts.

 2. Cut down on sugar

 Most bacteria in the gut help support the body, but there are bacteria present that can have some negative impacts on your overall health.
 For the majority of the time the bad bacteria do not cause problems as the good bacteria outweigh the bad.
-However, if the balance of bacteria shifts and there is a reduction in gut flora diversity, this may increase the risk of insulin resistance, weight gain and inflammatory bowel disease .
+However, if the balance of bacteria shifts and there is a reduction in gut flora diversity, this is associated with risk of insulin resistance, weight gain and inflammatory bowel disease .
 What does this have to do with sugar?
 Well, just like us, bacteria that reside in the gut have to eat.
 While plenty of us has a sweet tooth, our gut certainly doesn’t.
 Foods high in sugar feed yeasts such as candida albicans .
 Normally present in the gut without causing any problems, an overgrowth of candida can overwhelm the “friendly” gut flora.
-Avoid highly processed foods as they often contain ingredients that either suppress 'good' bacteria or increase 'bad' bacteria.
+In addition, a high sugar intake upset the balance of gut flora, increasing the growth of inflammatory bacteria, which could cause greater inflammation in the body .

 3. Drinking enough water

-Drinking plenty of water and keeping hydrated is important for good gut health, as water supports the digestive system helping the body to absorb important minerals and nutrients.
+Drinking plenty of water and keeping hydrated is important for good gut health, as water supports the digestive system to work optimally.
 Aim to drink 6-8 glasses of water a day.

 4. Manage stress